bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 Vim Plugins I Like
 ==================

 Vim gains much functionality through the inclusion of *plugins*.

 This post contains a curated set of my most favoured plugins.
-Note, most of these plugins are *the usual suspects*, hence don't expect major revelations.
-I also fully acknowledge that there are very many useful plugins out there, I encourage Vim users to explore, test and discuss.
+Note, many of these plugins are *the usual suspects*, hence don't expect any revelations.
+I also fully acknowledge that there are many useful Vim plugins beyond those discussed here, hence, I encourage Vim users to explore, test and discuss those they appreciate.

 The full set of plugins and mappings I use are available in my [vimrc](https://github.com/bluz71/dotfiles/blob/master/vimrc).